 Healthcare cybersecurity has been a hot-button item for some time now, and given the current environment, the healthcare industry is facing a growing number of cyber threats each day.
 As we make the transformative shift to digitized medical records and telemedicine, we must also consider the opportunity this increasingly accessible data presents for cybercriminals.
-To ensure private patient data stays private, we’re sharing five tips for improving cybersecurity in healthcare and ensure the security of patient data.
+To ensure private patient data stays private, we’re sharing five tips for improving cybersecurity in healthcare and ensuring patient data security.

 1. Staff training

 Often, the common denominator in cybersecurity failures is the user.
-Neglecting to properly train staff on cybersecurity best practices puts everyone at risk, and with more than four out of five physicians having been victim to some type of cyberattack, there is no room for human error.
+Neglecting to train staff on cybersecurity best practices properly puts everyone at risk.
+With more than four out of five physicians having been victims of some cyberattack, there is no room for human error.
 To avoid this heightened risk and ensure everyone feels comfortable handling confidential information, regular staff training sessions demonstrating how best to protect patient data and what to look out for in the event of a breach are highly recommended.

-Depending on your resources, staff size, and other relevant factors, there are a number of ways to go about developing the most effective program for your staff-specific cybersecurity training.
+Depending on your resources, staff size, and other relevant factors, there are several ways to go about developing the most effective program for your staff-specific cybersecurity training.
 Essentially, however, the same general topics should be covered when educating staff:

 - Common causes of a breach

 - How to identify an attack

 - Precautionary best practices